AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-centric-data-api.md

 ***

 ## `Get Asset Sampled Data`
-Returns sampled data for referenced SDS streams.
+Returns sampled data for referenced streams.

 **Note:** The inputs to this API matches the SDS stream Get samples values data call.